open-runtimes/open-runtimes/docs/add-runtime.md

 # Creating a new functions runtime 🏃

-This document is part of the OpenRuntimes contributors' guide.
+This document is part of the Open Runtimes contributors' guide.
 Before you continue reading this document make sure you have read the [Code of Conduct](https://github.com/open-runtimes/open-runtimes/blob/main/CODE_OF_CONDUCT.md) and the [Contributing Guide](https://github.com/open-runtimes/open-runtimes/blob/main/CONTRIBUTING.md).

 ## 1. Prerequisites
-For a runtime to work, two prerequisites **must** be met due to the way OpenRuntime's Runtime Execution Model works:
+For a runtime to work, two prerequisites **must** be met due to the way Open Runtimes's Runtime Execution Model works:

  - [ ] The Language in question must be able to run a web server that can serve JSON and text.
  - [ ] The Runtime must be able to be packaged into a Docker container

- Note: Both Compiled and Interpreted languages work with OpenRuntime's execution model but are written in slightly different ways.
+ Note: Both Compiled and Interpreted languages work with Open Runtimes's execution model but are written in slightly different ways.

 It's really easy to contribute to an open-source project, but when using GitHub, there are a few steps we need to follow.
-This section will take you step-by-step through the process of preparing your local version of OpenRuntimes, where you can make any changes without affecting OpenRuntimes right away.
+This section will take you step-by-step through the process of preparing your local version of Open Runtimes, where you can make any changes without affecting Open Runtimes right away.

 > If you are experienced with GitHub or have made a pull request before, you can skip to [Implement new runtime](https://github.com/open-runtimes/open-runtimes/blob/main/docs/tutorials/add-runtime.md#2-implement-new-runtime).

-### 1.1 Fork the OpenRuntimes repository
+### 1.1 Fork the Open Runtimes repository

-Before making any changes, you will need to fork OpenRuntimes's repository to keep branches on the official repo clean.
-To do that, visit [OpenRuntimes's Runtime repository](https://github.com/open-runtimes/open-runtimes) and click on the fork button.
+Before making any changes, you will need to fork Open Runtimes's repository to keep branches on the official repo clean.
+To do that, visit [Open Runtimes's Runtime repository](https://github.com/open-runtimes/open-runtimes) and click on the fork button.

 [![Fork button](https://github.com/appwrite/appwrite/raw/master/docs/tutorials/images/fork.png)](https://github.com/appwrite/appwrite/blob/master/docs/tutorials/images/fork.png)